 Yes, for a long time, I have been telling my friends and lately my readers, to save all the photographs as raw files.
 The reason is that the cameras may become outdated but the raw file data will remain the way it was captured.
 With the improvement of post-processing softwares and image-editing programs, the same raw files can provide us with far better pictures than what could be obtained from them long back.
 For this particular article, I decided to revisit some of my raw files from the years 2008 and 2009.
 They were captured more than 10 years back!

 Things have changed a lot since then (apart from me growing 10 years older, a ‘bit’ fatter and a lot more wise).
 My compositions have changed.
 I feel that they have improved.
-The number of clicks are fewer but I find them more worth the effort.
+The number of clicks are fewer but the number of keepers are more.
 Even my photography equipment has changed.
-I understand the post-processing process and some of the tools better than how I did a decade back.
+I agree that the post-processing process and some of the tools that I use in photo-editors are better than a decade back.
 I also have an additional decade of experience with these programs which I didn’t have then.

 Change in inevitable.